UPPMAX/UPPMAX-documentation/docs/getting_started/supr.md

 Once you've done so SUPR will let you know that you will be sent back and the identity you are logged in with.

+!!! info "Keep your 2FA recovery token"

+    When you store your SUPR 2FA recovery somewhere, it will take around 10 minutes to get a new 2FA token.

 ???- info "For staff only"

     [SUPR API documentation](https://sonc.swegrid.se/wiki/SUPR/API),
     requires the same certificate as RT

+!!!